Netsend/PerspectiveDB/README.md

 $ sudo bin/persdb local/config/pdb.hjson
 ```

-# Adding a WebSocket server

-By default only a tcp server is started on 127.0.0.1 port 2344.
-Communication
+By default a tcp server is started on 127.0.0.1 port 2344.
+Communication between
-between different servers should be done over an ssh tunnel.
+different servers should be done over an ssh tunnel.

+# Communicate with browsers: add a WebSocket server

-Communication with browsers can be done by using WebSockets.
+Communication with browsers can be done using a WebSocket.
 It is required to
-start the WebSocket server over TLS with forward secrecy so a private key,
+start the WebSocket server over a modern TLS connection with forward secrecy.
-certificate and Diffie-Hellman parameters file must exist for this to work.

-Generate DH parameters, a private key, a temporary csr and a self signed
+Generate the following files:
+* DH parameters
+* private key
+* temporary CSR
-certificate (or use a certificate signed by one of the major CAs):
+* self signed certificate (or use a certificate signed by one of the major CAs)
 ```
 $ umask 077
 $ openssl dhparam -outform PEM -out config/dhparam.pem 2048